Replacement Theology

 the Spirit of knowledge and of the fear of the LORD -

-3a and he will delight in the fear of the LORD.
-A descendant from David’s father is described as fully (a) anointed with the LORD’s Spirit and (b) dedicated to the LORD. (the same)
+A descendant from David’s father is described as fully (a) anointed with the Lord’s Spirit and (b) dedicated to the Lord.

 3b He will not judge by what he sees with his eyes,